| ๐ Alain’s Holdings โ May 20, 2026 | ||||

 United Airlines

-S&P 500’s top performer.
-Iran diplomacy progress drove oil sharply lower — a direct lifeline for airlines whose fuel bills spiked 56% in March.
-Delta (+9.39%) and Southwest (+6.29%) were right behind.
-U.S. fuel costs hit $3.13/gallon in March; every dollar off oil materially improves margins.
+The S&P 500’s best performer of the day.
+Iran diplomacy progress drove oil sharply lower โ a direct lifeline for carriers whose fuel bills spiked 56.4% in March to $5.06B.
+Delta (+9.39%) and Southwest (+6.29%) followed close behind.
+U.S. jet fuel hit $3.13/gallon in March; every dollar off crude materially improves sector margins.

 Target